cab-1729/Pandoc-Themes/CONTRIBUTING.md

 Possible ways you can help:
 + Create a new pandoc template from an existing Typora theme.
 Stick as close as possible to the original source.
 If you want to do this I would recommend copying any template here and editing it to create the new one as it maintains code consistency.
-+ Solve any one of the known issues
++ Solve any one of the known issues are strike the issue in this document`.
-+ Review the code and recommend a simplification
++ Review the code and recommend a simplification.

 ## Resources